 Changing Region Settings on your computer will help you to fix this problem on your computer.

-1. Click on search box just beside the Windows icon and type “control Panel” and click on “Control Panel” in the elevated search result window.
+1. Click on the search box just beside the Windows icon and type “Control Panel” and click on “Control Panel” in the elevated search result window.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.